arbor-sim/arbor/doc/morphology.rst

   :width: 300
   :align: center

-  The sample tree has 5 samples, where each sample has at most one child.
+  The sample tree has 5 samples.

 .. code:: Python